A drug commonly used to treat hyperparathyroidism.

 Monitor patients for worsening of common gastrointestinal adverse reactions of nausea and vomiting associated with therapy and for signs and symptoms of gastrointestinal bleeding and ulcerations during therapy; promptly evaluate and treat any suspicious gastrointestinal bleeding.

-Adynamic bone disease can develop if PTH levels <100 pg / ml.
+Adynamic bone disease can develop if PTH levels are <100 pg/ml.